 population in the solar system.

-Right now the most realistic strategy for a sustainble human presence on Mars is through the ISRU (In Situ Resources Utilization), which use can significantly reduce the need of continous resupply missions from earth.
+Right now the most realistic strategy for a sustainable human presence on Mars is through the ISRU (In Situ Resources Utilisation), which use can significantly reduce the need of continuous resupply missions from earth.

 Until we explored less then the 1% of the Mars surface.
 We need new platforms to rapidly increase our exploration capabilities if we want to seriously boost the first human missions.

 Aerial Drone technology has evolved faster and faster during the